A measure of compression gain for new symbols in data-compression: Introduction

 \section{Introduction}

+Shannon's theorem \cite{refi} states that the minimum encoding for a given alphabet of symbol codes is the Shannon entropy times the number of symbols to be encoded.
+However, simply taking the character frequencies in a text document (the message to be encoded) and applying Huffman encoding \cite{refh} or Arithmetic \cite{refg, refj} encoding to it, which would closely approximate the Shannon minimum encoding for the given alphabet (of individual characters) does not achieve best overall compression for the message.
+This is because natural languages (and many other data types) contain interdependencies, which are not modelled simply by the symbol frequencies.
+In cases where one symbol informs another, as in natural language, the fully conditional entropy is the lower bound of compressibility \cite{refi}.

+For an alphabet to encode a message it must be complete in the sense that all fragments of the message can be described by it.
+For this reason n-block Huffman encoding is sometimes used as a way to boost the compression of a direct Huffman encoding.
+For example a $3$-block would be an alphabet consisting of each possible combination of three characters.
+It is known that as the block lengths increase the encoding converges towards the lower bound of compressibility \cite{refi}.
+However as the block length grows, the number of symbols in the alphabet grows exponentially becoming practically infeasible for block lengths bigger than five.
+Also large N-block alphabets would contain many redundancies in the form of character sequences which may never appear in the language.

-The symbol alphabet used for most data compression schemes are either individual characters, syllables (for example \cite{LanskyZ06,AkmanBOAM11}), or words (for example \cite{MoffatI05,FarinaNP12}).
-With a few technicalities (e.g. punctuation in word encodings) these alphabets essentially form a partition of the text into more or less, similar parts.
-Spaces have been added to words \cite{IsalMN02} and frequently occurring $2$,$3$ and $4$ grams have also been used to pad out the alphabet, \cite{Grabowski99}.
-However, adding sequences of arbitrary length to a base alphabet of characters, based on information gain, to be used by a variable length compression scheme such as Arithmetic coding \cite{Rubin79a} or Huffman encoding \cite{Huffman52a} has not been considered.
+The symbol alphabet used for most data compression schemes are either individual characters, syllables (for example \cite{refa,refb}), or words (for example \cite{refc, refd}).
+With a few technical exceptions (e.g. punctuation in word encodings) these alphabets essentially form a partition of the text into more or less, similar parts.
+Spaces have been added to words \cite{refe} and frequently occurring $2$,$3$ and $4$ grams have also been used to pad out the alphabet, \cite{reff}.
+The class of all variable-length-to-variable-length finite state encoders are considered in \cite{refk} to demonstrate that the universal algorithm of Lem-Ziv approaches asymptotically the lower bound of compressibility.
+Lem-Ziv extracts sequences of variable length however these are not encoded directly by the Huffman (or Arithmetic) encoder.
+Rather, the pointers to sequence location and sequence length are encoded.

-Shannon's theorem \cite{MacKay2006} states that the best (per character) compression achievable for a message (and closely approximated by Arithmetic encoding \cite{Rubin79a,HowardV91}) is it's entropy relative to the alphabet.
-At first glance adding symbols to a base alphabet in order to further reduce this rate of compression may seem counter to Shannon's theorem.
-However, Shannon's theorem is true only for a fixed alphabet, and there is no reason why, depending on the structure of the message, adding aggregate symbols may not decrease the compression further.
+In contrast we use direct Huffman encoding with variable length aggregate symbols (DH-VLAS) to encode the message.
+Starting with a base alphabet, aggregate symbols of arbitrary length are added to the alphabet for encoding.
+The potential advantages of this approach are\footnote{There is also a hypothetical motivation behind this approach; which is the possibility of creating generic alphabets for specific data domains allowing very rapid on-the-fly compression and decompression while maintaining reasonable rates of compression.}: \begin{enumerate}